ankita-sharma-79119/CinemaCatalog/README.md

 # CinemaCatalog
-A python project to create, view and maintain daily habits.

 In this Project, I have made a website similar to IMDB where you can create a playlistof your watched movies.
 I have build it using python, flask, jinja2 for the backend and html, css for the frontend and mongodb as the database.

 Live Link: